tr0njavolta/katacoda-dev/terraform-sentinel/step4.md

 ## Run a test in the Sentinel CLI

 You now have an automated process for creating a failing scenario for your policies.
-Instead of running a Sentinel apply in the CLI, you will run a Sentinel test, which evalutes the test data you provided in both your passing and failing cases.
+Run a Sentinel test, which evalutes the test data you provided in both your passing and failing cases.

 In your terminal, run a test with the `verbose` flag to get the most detailed output of your test scenarios, rather than just "PASS".